FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 ### UpdateLabels

 The `UpdateLabels` subreconciler updates the labels and annotations for the resources created by the operator based on the process settings, as well as setting core labels and annotations that the operator uses for its own purposes.
 Any labels or annotations that do not have values specified in the spec will be left unmodified.
-This means that if you set define a label in the cluster spec, and then remove that label from the spec, you will have to manually remove it from any existing resources in order for the label to completely go away.
+This means that if you define a label in the cluster spec, and then remove that label from the spec, you will have to manually remove it from any existing resources in order for the label to completely go away.

 ### UpdateDatabaseConfiguration